 - Monolithic character gives a better appearance and much rigidity to the structure.

-- The property of concrete to possess high compressive strength makes a concrete structure more economical than that of a steel structure.
+- The property of concrete possessing high compressive strength makes a concrete structure more economical than that a steel structure.

 Disadvantages of Concrete